Catalyzing Science to Action for Transformation and Resilience Across the Lifespan

-The Robert H. Lustig Research Foundation is pleased to be the lead sponsor of this event.
+The Robert H. Lustig Research Foundation is pleased to have been the lead sponsor of this event.

 Healthcare professionals, it’s time to heed the pandemic’s wake-up call about the link between diet-related diseases and chronic illness.
 Now, more than ever, we must realize the link between diet, lifestyle, and the majority of chronic diseases that plague modern society.
 From pediatrics to geriatrics, there is no systems-wide approach.
 Researchers increasingly recognize that obesity is a disease state that is driven not by a lack of willpower, but a dysfunctional food system.
 The food and beverage industry encourages overeating of toxic calories, which is compounded by increasing levels of stress, poor sleep hygiene, and lack of exercise, setting millions on the path to poor health outcomes and chronic disease.

-Join your colleagues and respected leaders as we educate ourselves into a more promising future.
-Swedish Medical Center’s Metabolic Health and Nutrition CME Symposium is back with a powerful call to action.
-Our live/virtual hybrid international symposium will be held June 9-11, 2022, at the Renaissance Hotel in downtown Seattle, WA, and broadcast live to a virtual audience.
+This CME Symposium called colleagues and respected leaders together as we educate ourselves into a more promising future.
+Swedish Medical Center’s Metabolic Health and Nutrition CME Symposium offered a powerful call to action.
+Our live/virtual hybrid international symposium was held June 9-11, 2022, at the Renaissance Hotel in downtown Seattle, WA, and broadcast live to a virtual audience.

-There will be 30 hours of live and on-demand educational content included with registration.
+Thirty hours of live and on-demand educational content was included with registration.
+Review the AGENDA here.

 Accreditation with Commendation